fastify/fastify-redis/README.md

 ### Accessing the Redis Client

-Once you're registered your plugin, you can access the Redis client via `fastify.redis`.
+Once you have registered your plugin, you can access the Redis client via `fastify.redis`.

 The client is automatically closed when the fastify instance is closed.